GregTrevellick/VsixYeomanTemplates/Src/AngularBasicVsix/VsixArtefacts/VsmpReadMe.md

 ![](screen4.png)

-> Please note  a Visual Studio solution file (`.Sln`) will not be automatically created, but when you close Visual Studio you will be prompted to create and save a solution file.
+> Note: A Visual Studio solution file (`.Sln`) is not created when the project is scaffolded.
+However when you close Visual Studio you will be prompted to create and save a solution file.

 If you like this **free** extension please take just a few seconds to give it a rating.